Waterford Motorcycle Accident Attorney

 - Bone fractures: A collision with a motor vehicle can cause severe bone fractures to a motorcycle rider.
 Wrists and ankles are common locations that can prevent the rider from working and require surgical repair.

 - Traumatic brain injuries: Although wearing a protective helmet significantly lowers the risk of a TBI, they still occur in some cases.
 In a severe TBI, the patient may be unable to continue working and suffer extreme cognitive changes, which require around-the-clock care.

 - Spinal cord injuries: An injury to the spinal cord can result in temporary or permanent paralysis.
 This results in disability and the need for a caretaker to perform everyday tasks.

 - Road rash: Severe road rash can remove layers of skin, requiring grafts to repair and embed dirt, gravel, and other debris, leading to infection.

 - Facial trauma: This may range from broken teeth to a fractured jaw, cheek, or eye socket, lacerations that result in scarring or disfigurement, and other injuries.
-In cases where plastic surgery is needed, it usually isn’t covered by insurance.
-Placing a claim for compensation can recover the money needed to make these repairs.
+In cases where plastic surgery is needed, it usually isn't covered by insurance.
+Placing a compensation claim can recover the money needed to make these repairs.